 Next, in February 2017, the Policing Project brought together a group of leading experts on CBA and quantitative analysis to New York to explore the issue of applying CBA to policing further.
 The discussion was framed by a set of topics that law enforcement had identified as needing CBA.
 The topics discussed included: use of new technologies, such as license plate readers or facial recognition systems; creation of special teams to resolve encounters with individuals with mental disabilities; various investigative tactics, such as stop and frisk; and whether it makes sense to arrest for low level offenses (such as simple drug possession).

 In preparation for the February 2017 conference, the Policing Project wrote a background memorandum, which also included some hypothetical fact patterns and a series of prompts.
-The conference participants responded to our prompts with short thought papers, which formed the basis for our conversations.
+The conference participants responded to our prompts with short thought papers, which formed the basis for our conversations, and can be found below.
 Some of those papers are being published in the Journal of Benefit-Cost Analysis, whose editorial team was represented at the conference.